 Who is at Risk for Shopping Addiction?

 Shopping is a part of life for most people whether it is in a store or online.
-For many, shopping is a pleasurable activity, as there is a reward when a purchase has been completed.
+For many, shopping is a pleasurable activity.
 A new shirt or dress, a fun trinket, colorful accessories, or new shoes can give any person a sense of reward.
-Humans experience a natural high when a reward is received, and in some people, the pursuit of that reward can become compulsive and dangerous.
-Just as addiction to drugs and other behaviors, shopping addiction drives one to seek out the reward associated with shopping compulsively.
+Humans experience a natural high when a reward is received.
+But, for some people, the pursuit of that reward can become compulsive and dangerous.
+Just as addiction to drugs and other behaviors, shopping addiction drives one to seek out the reward or “high.”

-Approximately 6% of the American population is thought to have a shopping addiction, and it usually begins in the late teenage years, and into the early twenties.
-This is an essential time in one’s life, as it is in the late teens and early twenties that most people begin to get credit cards, have their bank accounts and are mostly independent of their parents for the first time.
-A young person’s first credit card, or opportunity to spend for him or herself can be an exciting time, but compulsive shopping can develop within this time frame.
+Approximately 6% of the American population is thought to have a shopping addiction.
+In fact, it usually begins in the late teenage years, and into the early twenties.
+This is an essential time in one’s life.
+For instance, in their late teens and early twenties most people begin to get credit cards, open bank accounts, and are mostly independent of their parents for the first time.
+A young person’s first credit card, or opportunity to spend for him or herself can be an exciting time.
+But, compulsive shopping can develop within this time frame.

 Shopping Addiction and Mental Health Disorders

-These are some examples of conditions that may cause and exacerbate shopping addiction.
 The fact is that almost anyone could potentially become addicted to shopping.
-After all, shopping is a pleasurable experience, and there is a definite reward associated with the experience of spending money.
+After all, shopping is a pleasurable experience.
+Plus, there is a definite reward associated with the experience of spending money.
 For those addicted to shopping, this process serves as an escape from reality, relief from other disorders, or in conjunction with co-occurring disorders.
-Whatever the circumstances may be that are fueling a shopping addiction, serious negative consequences are inherent to the problem and are identifiable by specific behaviors and effects on an individual’s life.

 Signs and Symptoms of Shopping Addiction

-- Preoccupation with Shopping: Continually thinking about shopping, planning the next shopping venture, and reliving a previous shopping experience are all examples of concern with the behavior.
-This can distract any person from his or her responsibilities at work, home, or in personal relationships, and is a clear indicator of a problem with a shopping addiction.
+- Preoccupation with shopping: Continually thinking about shopping, planning the next shopping venture, and reliving a previous shopping experience are all examples of concern with the behavior.

-- Broken Relationships: If shopping and spending are placing a strain on a personal relationship, whether it is with a significant other, friends, or family, there is likely a problem present.
+- Damaged relationships: If shopping and spending are placing a strain on a personal relationship, whether it is with a significant other, friends, or family, there is likely a problem present.
 If shopping and spending continue despite these problems, shopping addiction is almost certainly afoot.

 These four phases are:

-- Anticipation: In this first phase, an individual develops preoccupations and urges with a particular item, and to shop and spend money in general.
+- Anticipation: The individual develops preoccupations and urges with a particular item.

-- Preparation: This phase involves the individual preparing for his or her shopping expedition.
+- Preparation: A person prepares for his or her shopping expedition.
 This may include specific places to shop, what to wear, and what method(s) of payment to use.

-- Shopping: The shopping phase is when the individual engages in shopping for a particular item, or for several unintended items.
-This is described as being very exhilarating and for some, sexual.
+- Shopping: The individual engages in shopping for a particular item, or for several unintended items.
+It is exhilarating, and for some, sexual.

-- Spending: Separate from the act of shopping is spending.
-This is when the financial transaction takes place and completes the experience.
-Once completed, there is often a feeling of disappointment with oneself, sometimes leading to depression, self-criticism, and anger.
+- Spending: The financial transaction takes place and completes the experience.
+Once completed, there is often a feeling of disappointment with oneself.
+This can lead to depression, self-criticism, and anger.

-Understanding that like any potentially addictive behavior, shopping addiction is dangerous, and destroys lives and relationships when left untreated.
-It may be difficult to recognize a shopping addict initially, but time will show his or her true difficulties in controlling urges, obsessions, and compulsiveness associated with shopping and spending.
+Understanding that like any potentially addictive behavior, shopping addiction is dangerous.
+It destroys lives and relationships when left untreated.
+Recognizing a shopping addict is difficult initially.
+But time will show his or her true difficulties.
+Those difficulties include controlling urges, obsessions, and compulsiveness associated with shopping and spending.